Dear Parents and Guardians,

 Found Man's Ring

 A man's ring was found in school on Wednesday, Aug.
 31, at the Parent Night.
-We would like to see it returned to its rightful owner.
+We would like to see it returned to its rightful owner but as of now, we have not had any inquiries for a lost ring.
 If you are missing one or have heard of someone missing a man's ring, please contact Security Director Mike Dubis at (414) 937-8581 or email@example.com.

 Building Bridges Meeting Oct.
 11